Your rights when signing or cancelling a contract

 - Unfair business practices

-If the business has represented their goods or services in a false, misleading or deceptive way, you can withdraw from the contract by writing to the business within 1 year and get a full refund.
+If the business has represented their goods or services in a false, misleading or deceptive way, you can withdraw from the contract by giving notice to the business within 1 year and get a full refund.

-If a business refuses to give you a refund, you can file a complaint with the Ministry of Consumer Services or take legal action.
+If a business refuses to give you a refund, you can file a complaint with the Ministry of Government and Consumer Services or take legal action.

 If there is a dispute over unclear or vague language, the law will interpret in favour of the consumer.